Transipedia/KaMRaT/README.md

             -klen INT        Length of k-mers, mandatory
-            -fasta STR       Sequence fasta file as the mask, mandatory -unstrand        If k-mers are generated from unstranded RNA-seq data -reverse-mask    Reverse mask, to select the k-mers in sequence fasta file -out-path        Output table path [default: output to screen]
+            -fasta STR       Sequence fasta file as the mask, mandatory -unstrand        If k-mers are generated from unstranded RNA-seq data -reverse-mask    Reverse mask: keep the k-mers in fasta sequence file -out-path        Output table path [default: output to screen]
 ```